drjpeibol/QC-MSc-Thesis/README.md

 1. Clone this repository to your local machine.
 2. Install the required dependencies (see "Installation Requirements").
-3. Explore the source code in the `src` directory.
+3. Explore the example code in the `notebooks` directory.
-4. Run simulations using the input data in the `data` directory.
-5. Analyze the results in the `results` directory.
+4. Analyze the results in the `results` directory.
-6. Refer to the documentation in the `docs` directory for more details about the project and its operation.
+5. Refer to the documentation in the `docs` directory for more details about the project and its operation.

 ## Contribution